So, what is a dual SIM phone?

 Dual SIM Mobile Hotspots

 While the vast majority of portable hotspots have a single SIM slot, there are a few that buck the trend.
-The GlocalMe G3, one of our top mobile hotspot picks, actually has three SIMs: a pair of slots to put physical SIM cards in, along with an eSIM that provides surprisingly affordable roaming data packages.
+The GlocalMe G4, one of my top mobile hotspot picks, actually has three SIMs: a pair of slots to put physical SIM cards in, along with an eSIM that provides surprisingly affordable roaming data packages.

 Hotspots like these are only a partial communication solution, since you’re still restricted to the SIM card in your phone for calls and texts.
 Given the focus on data for most travelers, however, that limitation often doesn’t matter much at all.